simonsobs/sotodlib/docs/site_pipeline.rst

 make_det_info_wafer
 ```````````````````
-This script uses the DetMap software package to build detector IDs for a set of
+This script uses based array construction inputs to build detector IDs for a set of
 UFMs and save them in a ManifestDb / HDF5 file.
 The formatting of the ResultSet
 saved in HDF5 file will map all this information into ``det_info.wafer`` when used
 with a correctly formatted context file and a readout to detector id mapping.